 Check out these festive knit Christmas tree ornaments for the best knitted Christmas decorations in town!

 The Christmas season is always closer than it seems, so this year be extra prepared by checking out this collection of 27+ Knit Christmas Tree Ornament Patterns.
-Making these festive knitting patterns together is a good way to spend quality time with family and friends and a fun way to pass the time.
+Making these free Christmas ornament patterns together is a good way to spend quality time with family and friends and a fun way to pass the time.

 One of the best parts of making your own ornaments is that these free knitting patterns will save you money!
 So select one (or a bunch!) of these patterns to work up for your Christmas tree.
 These ornaments also make the perfect knit gift, so if you make them now, your Christmas shopping will be easy peasy.